Bonds, stocks brush off Eurosceptic election gains

 Though nationalists scored stunning victories in a number of weekend votes, Italy's pro-European Prime Minister Matteo Renzi's centre-left Democratic Party was on course for a resounding win over the anti-establishment 5-Star Movement of former comic Beppe Grillo.

-For investors, it was a relief after pre-election polls had pointed to a much closer contest that would have raised fresh questions over the country's ability to keep its already wobbly economic reform program on track.

-Italian shares .FTMIB jumped almost 3 percent in heavier- than-usual trade and benchmark government bonds were on course for their biggest one-day percentage gain in almost a year.
+Italian shares .FTMIB jumped almost 3 percent in heavy opening trade and benchmark government bonds IT10YT=TWEB were on course for their biggest one-day percentage gain since the start of January 2013.

-In Germany, where Chancellor Angela Merkel's Christian Democrats finished top, the Dax index .GDAXI climbed 1 percent to a record high, while there was a bounce for Greek stocks .ATG and in the currency market the euro pulled up from a three-month low.
+In Germany, where Chancellor Angela Merkel's Christian Democrats finished top, the Dax index .GDAXI climbed 1 percent to a record high, while there was a 1.4 percent bounce for Greek stocks .ATG and the euro EUR= pulled up from a three-month low.

-"In Italy we've seen voters endorsing the policies of Renzi whose party came out as the strongest party in these elections and this seems to be taken very positively by the market," said Christian Lenk, a fixed income strategist at DZ Bank.

-"We have not seen spectacular outcomes in terms of Eurosceptic parties in the weaker countries except for Greece ... and that seems enough to draw investors back."

 UKRAINE GAINS

-Asian shares had also had a solid day, hitting one-year highs thanks to a strong session on Wall Street on Friday, and also helped by an apparently decisive win for billionaire Petro Poroshenko in Ukraine's presidential election.
+Asian shares had also had a solid day, hitting one-year high on Monday thanks to a strong session on Wall Street on Friday - also helped by an apparently decisive win for billionaire Petro Poroshenko in Ukraine's presidential election.

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was last trading up 0.1 percent.
 Japan's Nikkei share average .N225 gained 1.0 percent to a 7-week high, though trade was slow due to market holidays in London and New York.